semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 sem port-forward <job-id> <local-port> <remote-port>
 ```

-For example, to forward an application running on port 3000 to your machine on port 6000, run this while the job is running:
+For example, to forward an application listening on port 3000 in the agent to your machine on port 6000:

 ```shell
 sem port-forward <job-id> 6000 3000